qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 ---
 title: "Modern Sparse Neural Retrieval: From Theory to Practice"
-draft: true
-slug: modern-sparse-neural-retrieval
-short_description: "A comprehensive guide to modern sparse neural retrievers: how do they work and when they are the right choice."
+short_description: ""
-description: "A two-part guide to sparse neural retrieval: Part 1 covers models like COIL, TILDEv2, SPLADE, and more; Part 2 offers practical steps to use SPLADE++ with Qdrant and FastEmbed."
+description: "A comprehensive guide to modern sparse neural retrievers: COIL, TILDEv2, SPLADE, and more.
+Find out how they work and learn how to use them effectively."
-# Follow instructions in https://github.com/qdrant/landing_page?tab=readme-ov-file#articles to create preview images
-# social_preview_image: /articles_data/<slug>/social_preview.jpg # This image will be used in social media previews, should be 1200x600px.
-Required.
-# small_preview_image: /articles_data/<slug>/icon.svg # This image will be used in the list of articles at the footer, should be 40x40px
-# preview_dir: /articles_data/<slug>/preview # This directory contains images that will be used in the article preview.
-They can be generated from one image.
-Read more below.
-Required.
+preview_dir: /articles_data/modern-sparse-neural-retrieval/preview
+social_preview_image: /articles_data/modern-sparse-neural-retrieval/social-preview.png
 weight: -213
 author: Evgeniya Sukhodolskaya
-date: 2024-10-21T13:00:00+03:00
+date: 2024-10-21T00:00:00.000Z
 tags:
   - sparse retriever
   - sparse retrieval
   - splade
   - bm25
 ---

-Finding enough time to study all the modern solutions when you need to get your production running is rarely possible: dense retrievers, hybrid retrievers, late interaction… How do they work, what solution do they fit?
+Finding enough time to study all the modern solutions while keeping your production running is rarely feasible.
+Dense retrievers, hybrid retrievers, late interaction… How do they work, and where do they fit best?
-If only we could compare retrievers like products on Amazon!
+If only we could compare retrievers as easily as products on Amazon!

-We checked out the most popular modern sparse neural retrieval models to break down them for you. \
+We explored the most popular modern sparse neural retrieval models and broke them down for you.
-After reading this blog, you’ll have a complete understanding of what’s going on in the field of sparse neural retrieval and how not to get fooled by long, math-full research papers with sky-high NDCG scores.
+By the end of this article, you’ll have a clear understanding of the current landscape in sparse neural retrieval and how to navigate through complex, math-heavy research papers with sky-high NDCG scores without getting overwhelmed.

 [The first part](#sparse-neural-retrieval-evolution) of this article is theoretical, comparing different approaches used in modern sparse neural retrieval.\